Phone numbers

 These worries and anxieties can be a completely normal reaction to having a baby.
 However, if you’re finding that your worrying has become out of control and you’re unable to switch off or relax at all, it might be that you’re struggling with postpartum anxiety.

-What is Postpartum Anxiety?
+What is postpartum anxiety?

 In addition, it’s important to understand that anxiety can also be a symptom of what’s known as the ‘baby blues’.
 The baby blues usually occur within the first week of giving birth and can make new mums feel low, tearful, stressed, irritable and anxious.
-However, the symptoms of the baby blues usually disappear after around two weeks so if you’re finding that your anxiety is persistent and goes on for a longer period of time, it might be that you’re struggling with postpartum anxiety.
+However, the symptoms of the baby blues usually disappear after around 2 weeks so if you’re finding that your anxiety is persistent and goes on for a longer period of time, it might be that you’re struggling with postpartum anxiety.

 • Worry that’s constant and out of control